Channels

 RelatedDirect link to Related

-- Channels guide: Concepts, quickstart, and platform setup
+- Channels overview: Concepts, quickstart, and platform setup

 - Agent class: Constructor parameters and methods